PecTheFabricator/apache-airflow-microsoft-fabric-plugin/README.md

 * `job_params`: Dict.
 Parameters to pass into the job.

 ## Features
-* #### Refresh token rotation:
-  Refresh token rotation is a security mechanism that involves replacing the refresh token each time it is used to obtain a new access token.
-  This process enhances security by reducing the risk of stolen tokens being reused indefinitely.

 * #### Xcom Integration:
   The Fabric run item enriches the Xcom with essential fields for downstream tasks:
     1. `run_id`: Run Id of the Fabric item.